 Find the money

 One of the biggest challenges for most people who want to invest in real estate is finding the money to do it.
 Banks will require 20 percent down or more on rentals.
 If you are buying a $100,000 property, that is $20,000 plus closing costs, repair costs, and reserves that you will need!
-This turns off most people, but there are ways to invest with less money down, like buying as an owner occupant, using the BRRRR strategy, or House Hacking.
+This turns off most people, but there are ways to invest with less money down, like buying as an owner-occupant, using the BRRRR strategy, or House Hacking.
 You may also want to start with a different strategy than rentals that takes less money.

-Learning and planning is necessary, but you need to take action as well.
+Learning and planning are necessary, but you need to take action as well.
 Many people get stuck in the learning phase and never take action.
 You do not have to buy a house to take action, but there are many things you can do while you are learning.
 You can go look at houses in your area, talk to a lender, talk to a real estate agent, and start writing out the numbers on potential deals.
 Just because you are not ready to buy does not mean you get to sit at home on the couch reading without taking action.

 Is it better to flip houses or invest in rental properties?

-I flip houses, but I do not consider house flipping an investment.
+I flip houses, but I do not consider house-flipping an investment.
 House flipping is more of a business or a job.
 Every time I sell a flip, I must work to find another one to make more money.
 A great real estate investment provides a great return on your money without much effort.
 Rentals bring me money every month without much work and without having to keep buying more rentals.

 I use the flipping income to buy as many rentals as I can.
 I still list house flipping in this article because most people consider anyone buying or selling real estate an investor.
 Just about anything to do with real estate except buying a house to live in is considered real estate investing: wholesaling, flipping, note buying, etc. I have no problem with people calling these techniques investing, but to me, a true investment brings money in without working.

 Is the house you live in an investment?